hjson/hjson-cpp/README.md

 The Cmake GUI is the most convenient way to generate a Visual Studio solution.
 Make sure that you tick the boxes for `HJSON_ENABLE_TEST` and `HJSON_ENABLE_INSTALL` if you want to run tests or make the hjson lib accessible system wide.

 After generating the solution and opening it in Visual Studio you can run the tests by right-clicking the project `runtest` and selecting `Build`.
-Make sure to have selected a Debug target, otherwise the assertions will have been optimized away.
+The test results are shown in the `Output` window (the same window that shows the build result).

 In order to make the hjson lib accessible system wide you must run Visual Studio as an administrator.
 In Windows 7 you can do that by right-clicking on the Visual Studio icon in the start menu and selecting `Run as an administrator`.
 Then open the hjson solution, right-click the `INSTALL` project and select `Build`.
 Make sure to do that for both the `Debug` and `Release` targets.